-Funds held in the restricted investment account are held by a third party Trustee on behalf of the System and are invested in short-term guaranteed investment certificates.
+Funds held in the restricted investment account are held by a third party Trustee on behalf of the System.
 The funds are restricted by its lender for the purpose of completion of the energy retrofit project.
+The Trustee releases payments from the investment account as work is completed by the third party energy retrofit project company subject to authorization by the System's management.
 Funds not required to complete the project are repayable to the lender.